B Grade African Impala skin

 A B Grade quality African Impala skin hide that originates from South Africa.
 At the moment we are out of stock of A grade hide s.The Impala animal roams in most South African game reserves.

-African Impala skin hides are obtained during the culling season in South Africa and all Impala skin hides are CITIES approved to ensure that there has been no illegal culling or poaching of these pelts.
+African Impala skin hides are obtained during the culling season in South Africa and all Impala skin hides are CITES approved to ensure that there has been no illegal culling or poaching of these pelts.
 All Impala skin hides require permits for export purposes.
 The price of the permit is included in the shipping cost.
 We are registered with KZN Wildlife so can be assured that you are buying your hide from a legal trader.

 All sizes listed are approximate.
 The Impala skin you purchase and receive may differ just slightly in size, look, and/or pattern from the African Impala skin shown in the picture because of the nature Impala skins each one is unique.

 Impalas are medium-sized antelopes that roam the savanna and light woodlands of eastern and southern Africa.
 In the rainy season, when food is plentiful, they may gather in large herds of several hundred animals to browse on grasses and herbs, bushes, shrubs, and shoots.

 Herds offer protection from predators, such as lions.
 An alert impala will bark out an alarm that puts the entire herd to flight—and a fleeing impala is no easy prey.
 Impalas are fleet runners who are able to leap distances of up to 33 feet (10 meters).
 They use this technique to escape predators and sometimes, apparently, simply to amuse themselves.

 The impala can also clear bushes and other obstacles by soaring some 10 feet (3 meters) in the air.
 Typically, a running impala will simply jump over anything in its path.